-S. K. WILSON, formerly of the creative staff of Newell-Emmett.
+S. K. WILSON. formerly of the creative staff of Newell-Emmett.
 New York, and creative director of Erwin, Wasey & Co., of England, has been named director of the copy department of Cecil & Presbrey, New York.

 TIPTOP CREATIONS, Hollywood, has filed incorporation papers with the California Secretary of State at Sacramento to serve as radio. film and theatrical talent agency.
-Listed as directors, are Eleanor Penner, Edgar Milne and Theodore J. Elias, all of Los Angeles.
+Listed and theatrical talent agency.
+Listed as directors, are Eleanor Penner, Edgar Milne and Theodore J. Elias, all gales through the all